-The Board of Directors of the LGBTQ Center of Durham
+The Staff and Board of Directors of the LGBTQ Center of Durham

 Helena is a native of New York City, who also spent many years in Cambridge, MA after graduating from M.I.T. with a B.S. in Computer Science as well as an MBA from M.I.T.’s Sloan School of Management.
 After moving to Atlanta she became a Real Estate Broker and a Remodeling contractor.

 Since coming to Durham in 2003 she has been able to further her love for restoring historic homes and getting involved in active and engaged communities.
 She and her wife Sylvia call Old North Durham home where Helena is currently serving as co-President of the neighborhood association.
 This year Helena promises to finish their own personal home!

 Milan PhamBoard Co-Chair

 Milan grew up in Charlotte and considers herself a native North Carolinian with the minor caveat of not being born in the United States.
 She graduated from UNC Law School and has been living the dream ever since.

 She practices law every day with her best friend and an amazing mentor from their offices in a funky old victorian in Durham Central Park.
 In her spare time, she serves on the board of Planned Parenthood of Central north Carolina and contemplates taking tango classes

 Milan lives in Durham with her wife Tessa and their menagerie of four dogs, two cats, and two chickens so far.